How to Fire Your Inner Sales Guy

 5. My readers are window shopping.
 If I display my authetic expertise, they’ll enter my store and look around.
 I don’t need to accost them.

 6. I can either TELL people I’m a Thought Leader or SHOW them.
-This blog will be practicing the latter from here on out.
+Our content will be practicing the latter from here on out.

 7. My influence and expertise is the sales team now.